Appeals court allows Pennsylvania to restrict crowd size

 U.S. District Judge William Stickman IV in Pittsburgh, an appointee of President Donald Trump, had ruled against the state’s size limits on indoor and outdoor gatherings, saying they violate citizens’ constitutional rights to assemble.
 The state has been enforcing a gathering limit of more than 25 people for events held indoors and more than 250 people for those held outside.

 Stickman’s Sept.
-14 order prompted many Pennsylvania schools districts to allow more fans in the stands at high school football games and other athletic contests.
+14 ruling prompted many Pennsylvania school districts to allow more fans in the stands at high school football games and other athletic contests.

 “We are disappointed but undeterred,” said attorney Thomas W. King III, who represents the plaintiffs.